-The school year at Tracy Independent Study Charter School will be divided into two semesters and each semester is divided into two quarters.
-At the end of the first and third quarter, a progress report will be sent home detailing student academic performance and will be posted on Aeries.
-At the end of the first and second semester (which is the end of the second and fourth quarters), official final grades will be reported in Aeries and mailed home.
+The school year at Tracy Independent Study Charter School will be divided into two semesters for grades 6-12.
+At the end of the each semester, a transcript will be sent home detailing student academic performance and will be posted on Aeries.
+Student progress will be reported daily within the online Edgenuity platform.
 Specific dates that reflect the ending of the quarters and semesters will be noted on the annual calendar.